The Impact of Acquisitions in the Biotechnology Sector on R&D Productivity: Conclusion

+In particular, we focus on the takeover wave of biotech firms at the turn of the century, a well-known example of takeovers to absorb new knowledge.
+We use a new dataset that disambiguates inventors and assignees to track patent production over a long period \citep{Morrison2017}.
+We take the perspective of biotech innovators to analyse the impact of acquisitions on their R\&D productivity.
+We document a significant and persistent disruption in innovation productivity: inventors are much more likely to leave (+13.5\%) or become inactive (+6.3\%) after takeovers.
+In general, patent production is considerably lower (-13.6\% patents, -35\% citation-weighted patents).
+Our findings are robust to various robustness checks, and the magnitude of turnover we find is in line with \citet{Ernst2000}, \citet{Ranft2000} and \citet{Carriquiry2017}.

-These results paint a complex picture of turnover dynamics after an acquisition.
-On the one hand, turnover is, as expected, higher immediately after acquisitions.
-On the other hand, those inventors we would assume to be most valuable are also the most likely to leave.
-Given that \ac{rnd} employees are considered by the acquiring firms themselves as being especially essential \citep{Ranft2000}, our results suggest a causal channel for the reduction of R\&D performance after acquisitions is the induced turnover of inventors.
+Our results paint a complex picture of turnover dynamics after an acquisition.
+On the one hand, turnover is, as expected, higher immediately after an acquisition, which is consistent with previous findings.
+On the other hand, some inventors that we expect to be the most valuable are also the most likely to leave, leading to a significant decrease in productivity among inventors who remain with the acquiring firm.

+Considering that R\&D employees are considered particularly important by acquiring firms themselves \citep{Ranft2000}, our results suggest that a causal channel for the reduction in R\&D performance after acquisitions is the inherent uncertainty and disagreement about the potential future impact of the acquired inventors' research ideas.
+If the acquired inventors are young, it is difficult to determine their future innovation potential.
+Therefore, young inventors who stay have more difficulty adapting to the new organizational environment and are more productive when they leave.
+The situation is similar for inventors whose production is more specific to the target company: they have more difficulty integrating into the acquiring company and are more productive outside it.
 Therefore, an acquisition can potentially diminish the value of the acquired target and hamper post-acquisition integration and success.

-These findings taken together suggests that if an acquisition target has inventors working exclusively there, their retention is more likely.
-Still, an increased turnover rate should be expected, especially among those inventors who might possess more dissimilar knowledge.
-While we do not find that relocation is more common among treated inventors, this option still should be weighted with care since our sample suggests that the vast majority of inventors do not relocate and imposing it could cause an unwanted turnover.
+Our findings, taken together, suggest that if an acquisition target has inventors working exclusively there, their retention is more likely.
+Still, an increased turnover rate should be expected, especially among inventors with more dissimilar knowledge.

-Our findings are of interest for managers and analysts evaluating the success of \ac{ma} deals.
-Specifically, deals with a strong focus on intellectual property, intangible assets, and retention of tacit knowledge are common objectives in complex and highly dynamic technological environments.
-Further analysis and more information on the particular deal type (e.g.\ horizontal or vertical integration) could help to identify in which cases \ac{rnd} retention is objective and, more importantly, if the post-merger integration in these deals was successful from this perspective.